horgelord/Dirty-Ethics/README.md

 # Dirty Ethics
-## *You are starting up a company, and your need for money grows until you become desperate.
+## *You are starting up a company, and the profit is coming in slowly.
+As the needs for cash worsen, you only get more desperate.
 How low can you go?*